ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 #### SSL certificates

-SSL certificates are used to make your website accessible using HTTPS protocol.
+SSL certificates are used to make your website accessible using the HTTPS protocol.
 This protocol encrypts the exchanges between your web hosting plan and the people who visit your website.

-No matter which [web hosting](https://www.ovhcloud.com/en-ie/web-hosting/) you are using, you can activate an SSL certificate **Let's encrypt** free of charge.
+No matter which [web hosting](https://www.ovhcloud.com/en-ie/web-hosting/) you are using, you can activate an SSL certificate from **Let's encrypt** free of charge.

 For more details on free and paid SSL certificates offered on web hosting plans, please read our guide on "[Managing SSL certificates on a web hosting plan](/pages/web_cloud/web_hosting/ssl_on_webhosting)".